Germany's history of confidence votes in parliament – DW – 12/11/2024

 Two possible scenarios

-According to the German constitution, a decision to hold early federal elections cannot be made by the members of the lower house of parliament, the Bundestag, nor by the chancellor.
+According to the German constitution, a decision to hold an early federal election cannot be made by the members of the Bundestag, nor by the chancellor.
 An early dissolution of parliament can only come about in one of two ways.

 In the first case, if a candidate for chancellor does not win an absolute parliamentary majority — at least 367 votes in the 733-seat Bundestag — the German president can dissolve the parliament.
 This has never happened in the history of the Federal Republic of Germany.

-Following the dissolution of parliament, new elections must be held within 60 days.
-They are organized in the same way as normal general elections elections.
-The federal returning officer and the Federal Ministry of the Interior are responsible for their implementation.
+Following the dissolution of parliament, an election must be held within 60 days.
+They are organized in the same way as normal general elections, with the federal returning officer and the Federal Interior Ministry responsible for their implementation.

 Three early Bundestag elections have been held to date in the Federal Republic of Germany: in 1972, 1983 and 2005.

-Note: This article was originally written in German.
-It was first published on October 16, 2024, and has been updated with the latest developments.